zooxo/scary/README.md

 * FACT (factorial)
 * DEG/RAD

-## A short Video of a Miniaturized Mobile ARC
+## A short Video of a Miniaturized ScArY

 ## Some Pictures of a Miniaturized ScArY

 ## The Circuit Diagram